matlab-deep-learning/llms-with-matlab/examples/AnalyzeScientificPapersUsingFunctionCalls.md

 paperVerifier = openAIChat("You are an expert in filtering scientific papers. " + ...
     "Given a certain topic, you are able to decide if the paper" + ...
-    " fits the given topic or not.");
+    " fits the given topic or not.", ModelName="gpt-4.1-mini");

-paperExtractor = openAIChat("You are an expert in extracting information from a paper.", Tools=f);
+paperExtractor = openAIChat("You are an expert in extracting information from a paper.", Tools=f, ModelName="gpt-4.1-mini");

 function writePaperDetails(name, url, desc) filename = "papers_to_read.csv";